 This date recognizes the first meeting in Geneva in 1982 of the UN Group on Indigenous Populations.
 The annual celebration is held across the world, from the United Nations Headquarters in New York City to places like Kenya, Peru and Guatemala.

 Feminine hygiene products are a necessity for women in the United States and internationally, while the low-cost and easy access to these products are taken for granted.
 In Guatemala, the basic needs for proper feminine hygiene can often be too costly for women and girls forcing them to go without every month.
 During menstruation, women are left finding household items, like rags, or other unsanitary means to absorb their flows.

 In recent years, the terms “fair trade” and “ethically sourced” have been used to market not-so-ethical brands, organizations, and products.
 There are hundreds of trustworthy organizations around the world that adhere to the principles of fair trade, but some brands and B-corps are incorrectly and casually using these terms to market their products with the hope that their customers will trust the claims.
 Unfortunately, they are right.

-Hello friends and supporters of Maya Traditions, After two wonderful years of working as Executive Director of Maya Traditions, I have decided to leave the Organization to pursue personal goals.
+After two wonderful years of working as Executive Director of Maya Traditions, I have decided to leave the Organization to pursue personal goals.
 I have been honored and humbled by the dedication of our staff and Board, the grace of our artisan partners, and the advocacy of our mission for cultural preservation and gender equality for some of the most marginalized populations in the world.
 The importance of the work that Maya Traditions does cannot be overstated.